Comparing The Best CDN Providers: Azure, CloudFront, Cloudflare, and Beyond

 - Free tier for personal websites

 Choosing Dacast allows users to access a top-tier CDN and access a toolbox of online video features without having to manage multiple contracts.
-And this partnership comes at an affordable, competitive price.
+This partnership comes at an affordable, competitive price.

-Some of the features that we offer are:
+Some of the other features that we offer are:

 - User-friendly streaming platform